ZjzMisaka/CSGOTacticSimulator/README.md

 - You can edit the map frame in the program (for pathfinding).
 ## SCRIPT
 ### PROMPT
-- Input box supports syntax highlighting, auto-completion, search.
+- The input box is a full-fledged script editor (Thanks to AvalonEdit), and it is still being improved.
+It supports syntax highlighting, auto-completion, and searching.
 - You can use a backslash at the end of a line for multi-line input commands.
 - Each script performs an action on behalf of a character, such as buying (instantly), moving (time-consuming), waiting.
-- The order between the characters in the script does not affect the final effect.For example, you can write the scripts of the actions of a character at the same time, or you can write the scripts of multiple characters at the same time.
+- The order between the characters in the script does not affect the final effect.
+For example, you can write the scripts of the actions of one character at the same time, or you can write the scripts of multiple characters at the same time.
 - You can add "-" before the script command and other statements to comment the content after this line.
 ### QUERY TABLE
 #### ABOUT TACTIC SIMULATION